Art in Alternative Spaces

 What is Anatomically Correct?

-Since its inception in 1991, Anatomically Correct has presented over 250 innovative events, showcasing work by over 1,500 talented visual and performance artists and musicians, reaching a combined audience of over four million.
-Our events are free to the public and often include performances by poets, musicians and performance artists.
+Its events are free to the public and often include performances by poets, musicians and performance artists.
 It is through this outreach that artists are exposed to a wider audience and audiences are exposed to new and exciting artists.

 EXHIBITIONS